-This post contains an overview of all GED® prep classes and testing locations in the Lancaster, California, region.
+This post contains an overview of all GED® prep classes and testing locations in the Lancaster region.

-The GED exam is not available online.
-You must come to an official GED testing site and take the four tests face to face.
+All three HSE tests are not available online.
+You must come to an official HSE testing site and take the tests face to face.

 Antelope Valley Adult School